-Using all of these traits I have enough information to create a character who is unique, but still maintains many of the qualities of his real life inspirations.
+Using all of these traits I have enough information to create a character who is unique, but still maintains many of the qualities of his real-life inspirations.
 Based on what I’ve decided so far, I have created the character profile below.
 It has aspects of both my friends, but it creates a unique character that should mesh well with the other characters in my story.

 Profile: Larry Parris

 Larry attends at least one class per semester, working on a master’s degree in sociology that he has no real need for, but pursues because he finds it interesting.
-His conservative libertarian political views often put him at odds with the younger, more left-wing students in the classes he takes.
+His conservative-libertarian political views often put him at odds with the younger, more left-wing students in the classes he takes.
 He calls them “the crunchy granola people”.

 He is attractive and outgoing, frequently dating the women he meets at the gym or at the bar.
 This has led to many strange and sometimes embarrassing situations that his friends never let him live down.
-Most of the time, the women are significantly younger and less educated than him, but he soon meets a woman close to his age who has a twelve year old son.
+Most of the time, the women are significantly younger and less educated than him, but he soon meets a woman close to his age who has a twelve-year-old son.

-Larry is a little shy of commitment since his divorce ten years ago, but find himself moving quickly with this woman and bonding with her son.
+Larry is a little shy of commitment since his divorce ten years ago, but finds himself moving quickly with this woman and bonding with her son.
 The relationship is not without its problems though, as he finds his loose, carefree lifestyle growing more and more structured and restrictive.
 He also has to deal with his girlfriend’s emotionally abusive ex-husband.